-Did you receive a Text or email Message from a school you did not apply to stating that you have been offered admission?
+Did you receive a Text or email Message from a school you did not apply to that you have been offered admission?
 You are not the only one.
 Many candidates have gotten text messages from schools they didn’t apply for stating that they have been offered admission.

-The first thing that will run through your mind is whether or not this is scam.
+The first thing that will run through your mind is whether or not this is a scam.
 The truth is it is not all of such messages that are from fraudsters.
 Some are actually real.

 Another thing that may run through your mind is, how did they get my phone number?
 These schools can get your details directly from JAMB.
 Do not forget that JAMB recommends people for admission yearly.
 So if your score is not high and Jamb observes that the school you applied for won’t offer you admission, JAMB may decide to make your details available to other schools and recommend you for admission.

 This means that you can actually get genuine admission into a University, Polytechnic or College of Education you never applied to study.

 However, the SMS you receive that you have been offered admission could be a scam.
 Some set of scammers can send you such a message and demand money from you to secure the admission.

 So what do you do when you receive a notification that you have been offered admission.
 Read the details below.